crymscom/srganalytics-ios/docs/README.md

 ### Info.plist settings for application installation measurements

-The library automatically tracks which SRG SSR applications are installed on a user device, and sends this information to comScore.
+The library automatically tracks which SRG SSR applications are installed on a user device, and sends this information.
 For this mechanism to work properly, though, your application **must** declare all official SRG SSR application URL schemes as being supported in its `Info.plist` file.

 This can be achieved as follows:

 * Run the `LSApplicationQueriesSchemesGenerator.swift ` script found in the `Scripts` folder.
 This script automatically generates an `LSApplicationQueriesSchemesGenerator.plist` file in the folder you are running it from, containing an up-to-date list of SRG SSR application schemes.
 * Open the generated `plist` file and either copy the `LSApplicationQueriesSchemes` to your project `Info.plist` file, or merge it with already existing entries.

-If URL schemes declared by your application do not match the current ones, application installations will not be accurately reported to comScore, and error messages will be logged when the application starts (see _Logging_ below).
+If URL schemes declared by your application do not match the current ones, application installations will not be accurately reported, and error messages will be logged when the application starts (see _Logging_ below).
 This situation is not catastropic but should be fixed when possible to ensure better measurements.

 #### Remark